aspardog/eu-thematic-reports/html/R3/text/title-&-scroll.md

-# Europeans value that their Government promotes transparency and fights corruption
+# We asked 72,000 Europeans what they thought of transparency and corruption.
+Most people thought

-## The majority still think it is a force for good.
+## anticorruption measures to be ineffective,

-## Men are more doubtful of their health.
+## political parties as the most corrupt,

-## Party like young citizens.
+## businesses face unnecessary red tape.